thisjustin816/thisjustin816/README.md

 Developed system integration and regression test plans for Windows-based software, web applications, and services within an Agile environment.
 Coordinated test engineers from multiple Scrum teams.
 Built tools and scripts for automated performance and load testing.

-- Implemented a comprehensive regression test plan for the second version of NuVasive's Remote Monitoring platform, ensuring successful validation on the first attempt.
+- Implemented a comprehensive regression test plan for the NuVasive Remote Monitoring platform, resulting in successful execution of all verification protocols on the first attempt.
 - Designed and created automated and manual test plans and guidelines for the Pulse Surgical Automation Platform, guaranteeing complete requirements coverage.

 ### SAMSUNG ELECTRONICS AMERICA, Long Beach, CA